-Before you can execute and observation, you have to create an observation template.
+Before you create and execute an assignment or an observation, you have to create an observation template.
 These templates can be reused in subsequent observations.

 The original eMirror application for MacOS was exclusively designed to help researcher obtain time use behavioral data.
 In this new version, we'll use a behavioral matrix to gather time use data.

 First, drag and drop the matrix component into the main drop zone.

 Let's assume that we're going to create an observation matrix to measure simple instructional cycles: Teacher Instruction, Student Response, and Teacher Feedback.

 First, click on the input under category and type 'Teacher.'
 You will use this category to measure the teacher's behavior when the teacher is the focus of attention.

 Type 'Instruction' in the 'Behavior' input.
 Notice that eMirror has created a code for the behavior in the third column.

 Next, click on the plus icon in the upper right to create another line in the matrix.
 When you click on the category input in the new line, you will see that your previously created category, 'Teacher', appears as a popup option.
 Click on it to add 'Teacher' as the category for this behavior.

 Hit Enter and then Tab to move the cursor to the behavior input.
 Type in 'Feedback.'